Pylons/pyramid/docs/narr/webob.rst

 <http://python.org/doc/current/lib/datetime-datetime.html>`_ object
 (or None if the header is was not provided).

-.. note:: Full API documentation for the :mod:`repoze.bfg` request object is available in :ref:`request_module`.
+.. note:: Full API documentation for the :mod:`pyramid` request object is available in :ref:`request_module`.

 .. index::